 Students accepted into the program are paired with approved BAGO organ instructors who teach near the student’s home.
 Note: All instructors have undergone BAGO required Massachusetts Criminal Offender Record Information (CORI) and Sexual Offender Records Information (SORI) background checks.
 Students are expected to practice in their home churches; if no practice organ is available, BAGO will assist in arranging alternatives.

-Organ instructors interested in teaching through the YOI program should click here for more information or contact Christine Hogan.
+Organ instructors interested in teaching through the YOI program should click here for more information or contact William Ness.

 In the past, we have offered e students opportunities for further exposure to the pipe organ through field trips (including visits to local organ builders’ workshops), student recitals (including one honoring graduating current and former scholarship recipients), and our popular Pedals, Pipe and Pizza events.